Unboxed-Software/solana-course/content/interest-bearing-token.md

 Use the `setAuthority` function to assign a new authority to the account.
 You'll need to provide the `connection`, the account paying for transaction fees (payer), the token account to update (mint), the current authority's public key, the type of authority to update (in this case, 7 represents the `InterestRate` authority type), and the new authority's public key.

 After setting the new authority, use the `updateRateInterestBearingMint` function to update the interest rate for the account.
-Pass in the necessary parameters: `connection`, `payer`, `mint`, new authority's public key, the updated interest rate, and the program ID.
+Pass in the necessary parameters: `connection`, `payer`, `mint`, the new authority's public key, the updated interest rate, and the program ID.

 ```tsx
 /**